hassibatej/Campus_Run/README.md

 - 4 : press the 'New Game' button
 - 6 : read the instructions
 - 7 : to play the game, refer to the lines written on the instructions.

+### 4.2 : Instructions:
+Here are some instructions on how to move around the campus:

+- Press W to jump

+- Press Escape to access the menu

+Beware!
+The campus can be dangerous!
+Avoid spikes and lava* as you run by jumping over them.

+*To make this game more therapeutic, one could interpret the spikes and lava as exams, deadlines, or any other source of anguish they would like to avoid.

 <a name="myfootnote"></a> References: